 To feed the starved cerebral tissue caused by Moyamoya disease, the body forms a network of dilated and weakened (friable) blood vessels.
 The blood vessels resemble a "puff of smoke" on diagnostic cerebral angiography tests.
 Originally identified in Japanese patients, this condition was named "moyamoya," the Japanese word for the "puff of smoke" appearance.
 Moyamoya disease is most commonly seen in children and young adults and is typically diagnosed in children 10 years of age and younger, as well as in adults (more commonly women) in their 30's.

-The Moyamoya Center of New York at North Shore-LIJ Health System's renowned Cushing Neuroscience Institute is a multidisciplinary group dedicated to the diagnosis, treatment and support of patients and families with Moyamoya disease and other neurosurgical and neurological conditions.
+The Moyamoya Center at North Shore-LIJ Health System's renowned Cushing Neuroscience Institute is a multidisciplinary group dedicated to the diagnosis, treatment and support of patients and families with Moyamoya disease and other neurosurgical and neurological conditions.
 Members of the team include a vascular neurologist, pediatric neurologist, neurosurgeon, endovascular specialists, neuroradiologists, neuroscience nurses and physician assistants.
 Our center works closely with the neurological specialists at Cushing Neuroscience Institute's Stroke Center and the Brain Aneurysm Center.

 The appearance of Moyamoya disease on diagnostic imaging tests may be seen in association with other medical conditions.
 When the changes in the brain blood vessels are associated with another underlying medical problem, the condition is termed Moyamoya syndrome.
 Medical conditions associated with Moyamoya syndrome include: